-Noted American singer-songwriter and guitarist Richard Buckner will play Liberty Hall this Sunday evening as part of Ballroom Marfa’s 2007 music series.
+Ballroom Marfa presented American singer-songwriter and guitarist Richard Buckner at Liberty Hall on April 1, 2007, as part of Ballroom Marfa’s 2007 music series.

 Seven full-length albums of Buckner’s literate and darkly personal songwriting have followed.
 Cross-country adventures and lack of mainstream support notwithstanding, Buckner’s creative energy for songwriting remains as steadfast as the small, if passionate, contingent of alternative music fans who savor his every line.
-Which isn’t to say that Buckner has merely coasted on his reputation as an independent maverick; his albums in recent years, including 2006’s Meadow (on Merge Records), have continued the transition from spare country instrumentation to a more electrified, indie-rock production style.
+His albums in recent years, including 2006’s Meadow (on Merge Records), have continued a transition from spare country instrumentation to a more electrified, indie-rock production style.

-Throughout, though, is the pervasive, haunted quality in Buckner’s songcraft.
-Indeed, it’s impossible to discuss Buckner as an artist without also discussing his reputation as an incorrigible nomad.
-It’s a mystique that Buckner has helped evoke with the desolate spaces and imagery of his lyrics; very much part of it, however, is the loner reality of his lifestyle.
-Buckner has truly made a life of his grueling tours and perpetual wanderlust.
+It’s impossible to discuss Buckner as an artist without also discussing his reputation as an incorrigible nomad.
+Buckner helps evoke the mystique of desolate spaces and imagery with his lyrics; the loner reality of his lifestyle is part of that ethos.
+Buckner has truly made a life of grueling tours and perpetual wanderlust.